From the Bosch Farm to Smart Agriculture

-As Bosch seeks to revolutionize agriculture with the aid of robotics, we can look back over various eras of agricultural technology that the company played a role in, all the way back to when company founder Robert Bosch took an interest in the subject in his spare time.
+As Bosch seeks to revolutionize agriculture with the aid of innovative technology solutions, we can look back over various eras of agricultural technology that the company played a role in, all the way back to when company founder Robert Bosch took an interest in the subject in his spare time.

 Robert Bosch and agriculture

 “Agriculture in itself is one of the most interesting lines of business there is.
 It is more varied than virtually any other field, for it has to do with zoology, botany, geology, chemistry, and meteorology in their widest sense.”

 These words from Robert Bosch reveal his affinity with agriculture, which is hardly surprising considering his parents ran an inn with livestock farming and a brewery near Ulm.

 This also explains why Bosch had already toyed with the idea of purchasing the “Klein-Hohenheim” farm near Stuttgart around 1900.
 However, his wife Anna was far from keen on the idea.
 She was in all likelihood concerned that, if he added this project to his already very heavy workload, her husband would simply be taking on too much